Your Comprehensive Guide to CBD Oil

 Where is CBD legal?

 The Farm Bill of 2018 made CBD oil legal as long as it is derived from hemp and contains less than 0.3 percent THC.
 However, each state has the power to set its own laws and standards.
 For example, Idaho has been especially persistent about keeping anything with any trace of THC, even less than 0.3 percent, classified as illegal.
 Therefore, residents in the state should try to stick with zero-THC products.

 Can you use CBD oil for dogs?

 So far, only minimal research has been done to establish the safety profile of CBD for dogs or cats.
 However, the cannabinoid is generally considered safe.
-Just be sure to discuss whether CBD could work for your pet with your vet before giving them a dose.
-As a side note, keep in mind that CBD marketed specifically for pets is essentially the same as CBD for humans—the ingredients are the same.
+Just be sure to discuss with a veterinarian whether CBD could work for your pet before giving them a dose.
+As a side note, keep in mind that CBD marketed specifically for pets is typically the same as CBD for humans—the ingredients are the same.
 So, there really is no reason to pay a higher price for pet-specific CBD products.

 Get High-Quality, Well-Sourced CBD Oil for the Best Experience

 With the best product, CBD oil can truly be a valuable addition to your daily regimen or wellness routine.
 Just be sure you get your CBD oil from a reputable source that uses well-sourced ingredients and offers third-party lab tests to verify those ingredients.

 At Mansfield Provisions, we utilize only locally produced, industrial hemp secured from farmers in Vermont to create our CBD oil.
 We do our own in-house extractions, craft artisan-quality batches of products, and always perform third-party testing.
 Take a look at our collection of full-spectrum CBD products.